wcchu/Writer/README.md

 ## Google Cloud

-- `cloudbuild.yaml` defines that every push to Github triggers building an image based on Dockerfile
+- Defined in `cloudbuild.yaml`, every push triggers to build an image based on Dockerfile
-- `cloudbuild-tag.yaml` defines that every tagged push to Github triggers training the model and uploading the result to Google Storage
+- Defined in `cloudbuild-tag.yaml`, every tagged push triggers a training of the model and deployment to Google App Engine